GeoCode-polymtl/Deep_1D_velocity/README.md

 We provide a Docker image that contains all necessary python libraries like Tensorflow and the seismic modeling code SeisCL.

-You first need to install Docker Engine, following the instructions [here](https://docs.docker.com/install/).
+You first need to install the Docker Engine, following the instructions [here](https://docs.docker.com/install/).
 To use GPUs, you also need to install the [Nvidia docker](https://github.com/NVIDIA/nvidia-docker).
 For the later to work, Nvidia drivers should be installed.
-Then, when in SeisCL repository, build the docker image as follows:
+Then, when in the project repository, build the docker image as follows:

     docker build -t seisai:v0